Out of suffering have emerged the strongest Souls; the most massive characters are seared with scars. – Khalil Gibran

 The same is true for trees.
 Trees need wind in order to build their structural strength to stay upright.

-Your Dark Night of the Soul is your wind, your cocoon; it is the struggle of shedding the Ego Self that helps you to embody your Soul Self.
+Your Dark Night of the Soul is your wind, your cocoon; it is an ego death whereby you shed the ego that prevents you from embodying your Soul.

 If you try to avoid the hard work of, as Ananda put it, “ceasing to exist,” or breaking down your old confining structures, you won’t have what it takes to truly embody your essential nature.